tdalon/ahk/docs/_pages/Teamsy.md

 Teamsy is a
  * Microsoft Teams *Plugin for an Application Launcher* like [Launchy](http://launchy.net/) or [Executor](http://executor.dk/) and
- * a *Teams Commander* i.e. it can also be used from the [command line](https://tdalon.blogspot.com/2022/03/ahk-command-line.html) to send commands to Microsoft Teams; for example, as bridge between a Stream Deck and Microsoft Teams.
+ * a *Teams Commander* or [*Teams Controller*](https://www.msxfaq.de/teams/client/teams_controller.htm) i.e. it can also be used from the [command line](https://tdalon.blogspot.com/2022/03/ahk-command-line.html) to send commands to Microsoft Teams; for example, as bridge between a Stream Deck and Microsoft Teams.

 You can also run Teamsy from the [Teamsy Launcher](Teamsy-Launcher) or the [Teams Shortcuts](Teams-Shortcuts) PowerTool.